davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 DIAGRAM: another copy of the RPC diagram, last one in the previous section

 What happens if a random node goes offline?
-Maybe it had an operating system crash, or someone tripped over its power cable, or [Ted the Poorly Paid Datacenter Operator](https://scholar.harvard.edu/files/mickens/files/thesaddestmoment.pdf) pulled the wrong network cable while trying to fix a different problem.
+Maybe the operating system crashed, or someone tripped over its power cable, or [Ted the Poorly Paid Datacenter Operator](https://scholar.harvard.edu/files/mickens/files/thesaddestmoment.pdf) pulled the wrong network cable while trying to fix some other problem.

-If we pick a node totally at random, most likely it'll be one of the follower nodes, since there are so many of them.
-If a follower node goes offline, we should be safe; the variable is safe and sound on the leader node, which is still working, and all the other nodes can still contact the leader, so they're not disrupted by the crash:
+If a random node crashes, most likely that node will be a follower, since there are many followers and only one leader.
+If a follower goes offline, we should be safe; the variable is safe and sound on the leader node, which is still working, and all the other nodes can still contact the leader:

 DIAGRAM: same diagram with a random follower Xed out

-That's pretty good.
-What happens if the leader node goes offline?
+Nobody else is disrupted if one of the followers crashes.
+That's pretty good!
+Now, what happens if the leader node goes offline?

 DIAGRAM: same diagram, but with the leader Xed out

-Hm, we have a problem.
-Now that the leader is gone, so is the variable &mdash; a cascading failure!
-The follower nodes may still be up and running, but they're programming to send RPCs to the leader, and the leader ain't there to respond.
-Our distributed variable is not working.
-And since a single node crash was enough to crash the variable too, we have to admit that our variable isn't fault tolerant.
+Here we have a problem.
+Now that the leader is gone, so is the variable.
+The follower nodes may still be up and running, but they're programmed to send RPCs to the leader, and the leader is no longer there to respond.
+Our distributed variable is not working at all!
+And since a single node crash was enough to crash the variable too, we have to admit that our variable is not fault tolerant.
 This is no good; we have to do something.

-Oftentimes the solution to problems of fault tolerance is **redundancy**.
-In this case, since the leader can crash, let's set up some backups and **fail over** by selecting a new leader when the current leader fails.
+Oftentimes the simplest way to achieve fault tolerance is **redundancy**.
+In our case, since the leader can crash, let's set up some backups and **fail over** to new leader when whichever node is currently the leader fails.
 Ready to try it out?

 ## Leader Failover